aragos/tichu-tournament/docs/api.md

     * `name`: String.
 User-readable name for the player.
 Optional.
     * `email`: String.
 Email for the player that can be used to identify user posting hand results.
 Optional.
+* `allow_score_overwrites`: Whether non-administrator players are allowed to overwrite existing scores.
+If false, players can only enter scores for non-scored hands.
+Optional, defaults to false.

 #### Status codes